Back to blog

 5. Control - Determine if the implemented changes had beneficial effects.
 This step may include quality control.
 You may even perform a follow-up process analysis down the line.

-Process analysis example: Thai milk collection
+A real-world process analysis example: Thai milk collection

 Business process analysis is a very complex endeavor.
 However, it may be easier to understand with a simple example.
 This basic business process analysis considered milk collection in Thailand as part of collecting, processing, and distributing milk to consumers.